Compact moduli of K3 surfaces: The rational curve divisor

-There is a proper morphism $M_0(\mathcal{X}, \beta)\to \Delta$ sending a curve to the fiber it is supported on, but the fibers of this family are in general poorly behaved.
+There is a proper morphism $M_0(\mathcal{X}, \beta)\to C$ sending a curve to the fiber it is supported on, but the fibers of this family are in general poorly behaved.
 For instance, the dimension can and often does suddenly jump at $t=0$.
-But by assumption, the fiber over any point $t \in \Delta^*$ is a reduced zero-dimensional scheme consisting of exactly $n_d$ points.
+But by assumption, the fiber over any point $t \in C^*$ is a reduced zero-dimensional scheme consisting of exactly $n_d$ points.
 The proposition follows if we can prove that the scheme-theoretic intersection $\overline{M_0(\mathcal{X}^*,\beta)}\cap M_0(X_0,L_0)$ represents the reduced virtual fundamental class, in homology.

-The constancy of the reduced Gromov-Witten invariants as one varies $t$ follows from the existence of a so-called relative perfect obstruction theory \cite[Sec.~7]{behrend1997intrinsic}, \cite[Rem.~3.1]{kool2011reduced-classes}.
+The constancy of the reduced Gromov-Witten invariants $\textstyle n_d = \deg_{M_0(X_t,\beta)} [M_0(X_t,\beta)]^{\rm vir,red}$ as one varies $t$ follows from the existence of a relative perfect obstruction theory \cite[Sec.~7]{behrend1997intrinsic}, \cite[Rem.~3.1]{kool2011reduced-classes}.
 Without going into the details, this is a perfect two-term complex with a morphism to the relative cotangent complex, satisfying various axioms.

-Now let $W\subset M_0(\mathcal{X},\beta)$ denote a connected component.
+Now let $W\subset M_0(\mathcal{X},\beta)$ be a connected component.
 The restriction of the axioms of a (relative) perfect obstruction theory still hold under restricting this two-term complex to $W$.
-Hence the proof of the constancy of reduced GW invariants still holds, i.e. $\int_W [M_0(X_0,L_0)]^{\rm vir,red}$ will equal the number of sheets of $M_0(X_t,L_t)$ whose closures over $t=0$ lie in $W$.
+Hence the constancy of reduced GW invariants still holds, i.e. $\deg_W [M_0(X_0,L_0)]^{\rm vir,red}$ will equal the number of sheets of $M_0(X_t,L_t)$ whose closures over $t=0$ lie in $W$.
 This implies the first statement.

-Summing these integrals over the components $W$ for which the image curve $f_*T=C$, we also see that $n_C$ is a non-negative integer. \end{proof}
+Summing these integrals over the components $W$ for which the image curve $f_*T=G$, we also see that $n_G$ is a non-negative integer. \end{proof}

-\begin{remark} A priori, the contribution $n_C$ could equal zero.
-Perhaps no genus $0$ stable map with image $C$ deforms to the general fiber $X_t$.
-Notably, this cannot occur when there is a component $W\subset M_C(X)$ of dimension $\dim W=0$, see \cite[Ch.~13, Thm.~2.3]{huybrechts2016lectures-on-k3} and references therein. \end{remark}
+\begin{remark} A priori, the contribution $n_G$ could equal zero.
+Perhaps no genus $0$ stable map with image $G$ deforms to the general fiber $X_t$.
+Notably, this cannot occur when there is a component $W\subset M_G(X)$ of dimension $\dim W=0$, see \cite[Ch.~13.2.3]{huybrechts2016lectures-on-k3} and references therein. \end{remark}